 Google Chrome is a very popular web browser and it’s well maintained by Google.
 Updates are regularly released in a timely manner.
 But you still encounter some errors that may disturb the browsing experience, including “err_connection_timed_out” error.
 The reason is simple that these errors are not browser dependent.
-For example err_connection_timed_out error happens due to the connectivity issue and will appear on all browser.
+For example err_connection_timed_out error happens due to the connectivity issue and will appear on all browsers.

 What us Err_Connection_Timed_Out Error?